yvdjee/uBlock-filter/README.md

-To use this tools, you should have [uBlock Origin installed](https://github.com/gorhill/uBlock).
+To use this tool, you should have [uBlock Origin installed](https://github.com/gorhill/uBlock).

+##
+- Disable New York Times paywall.
+- Disable Tradingview session dialog.
+- Remove ads for non-premium.

 ## Import into uBlock Origin